RULES AND GUIDELINES:

 We will hand out 1st, 2nd, and 3rd place trophies in all events.
 We also give out 1st, 2nd, and 3rd place Sweepstakes.
 We will give a Small School (A, AA division) and Small Entry Sweepstakes trophy.
 This year, the small entry Sweepstakes will be determined by size of entry, not classification.
 We also have these special awards:

 Best Speaker, Best Actor, Best Reader, Best CX Debater, Best All Around, and Best Novice.
+To be eligible for Best All Around, preference is given to students competing in at least one of each type of event: Speech, Debate, Interp and/ or Acting.

 A NOTE on our judges: Our judges are trained community judges, former competitors, and coaches.
 We do not hire judges, nor do we charge YOU judging fees.
 We will deduct entry fees if you are willing to bring ADDITIONAL judges to the tournament.